eclipse-emfcloud/emfcloud-website-source/content/documentation/gettingStarted/content.md

 # Getting Started

-Welcome to EMF Cloud.
-Our framework provides two distinct approaches to best accommodate your project's needs.
-Choose the demo that aligns with your requirements:
+EMF Cloud provides two approaches to best accommodate your project's needs.
+Choose the path that aligns best with your requirements.

 ## Model Hub Approach